workforce-data-initiative/etp-uploader/README.md

-            "result_message": "Row 1 is defective: there are more cells than headers", # a message that describes the result "result_name": "Defective Row", # a human-readable title for this result "result_context": ['38', 'John', '', ''], # the row values from which this result triggered "row_index": 1, # the index of the row "row_name": "", # If the row has an id field, this is displayed, otherwise empty "column_index": 4, # the index of the column "column_name": "" # the name of the column (the header), if applicable
+            "result_message": "Row 1 is defective: there are more cells than headers", # a message that describes the result "result_name": "Defective Row", # a human-readable title for this result "result_context": ['38', 'John', '', ''], # the row values from which this result triggered "row_index": 1, # the idnex of the row "row_name": "", # If the row has an id field, this is displayed, otherwise empty "column_index": 4, # the index of the column "column_name": "" # the name of the column (the header), if applicable